manavsehgal/rapid-app-workflow/develop_nodejs_web_apps.md

-# Develop NodeJS Web Apps
+# Develop Node.js Web Apps

-Among distribution methods and target platforms, developing web apps using NodeJS is most popular.
+Among distribution methods and target platforms, developing web apps using Node.js is most popular.
 Barrier to entry is lowest when developing in JavaScript.
 You just need a text editor, terminal, and a GitHub account to get started.

-NodeJS enjoys tremendous growth in frameworks, language variants, tools, and technologies.
+Node.js enjoys tremendous growth in frameworks, language variants, tools, and technologies.
 This increases complexity non-linearly as project size grows.

 ## Distribution Methods for NodeJS

-Here is a list of app distribution methods that NodeJS developers can choose from.
+Here is a list of app distribution methods that Node.js developers can choose from.

 **Dynamic websites** distributed over the public Web using search engines to drive visitor traffic.